Frequently asked questions

 Email us at email@example.com.

-The Ground Floor is supported by Louise Gund, Frances Hellman & Warren Breslau, Michael & Sue Steinberg, and other individual supporters of Berkeley Rep’s Create Campaign.
-Additional funding is provided by the National Endowment for the Arts, the Tournesol Project, and Bank of America.
+The Ground Floor is supported by Frances Hellman & Warren Breslau, with additional funding provided by Bank of America, The Maurer Family Foundation, and the National Endowment for the Arts.

 What artists say about the Summer Residency Lab